informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

             // do nothing
 			// the light block current passed validation, but the validator
             // set is too different to verify it.
 We keep the state of
 			// current at StateUnverified.
-For a later iteration, Pivot
+For a later iteration, Schedule
 			// might decide to try verification of that light block again.
         }
         else {